kanehekili/VideoCut/README.md

 * In the terminal can be started via `VideoCut`
 * python qt5, opencv and ffmpeg are required
 * you may now remove that download directory.
-* logs can be found in the user homes ".config/VideoCut" folder
+* logs can be found in the user home ".config/VideoCut" folder

 ### How to remove
 * Open a terminal